 This service provides support for families with children to enable the caretaker to hold a job, obtain training or meet special needs of the parent or child.
 Child care may also be provided in child abuse cases to help protect the child.
 If you are working, you may have to pay a portion of your child care expenses.
 Contact a DSS office to get more information on the program rules and fees.

-The service is available for children from infancy through thirteen years of age.
-DSS determines eligibility based on the need for service and income.
-The income limit is currently set at 200% of the Federal Poverty Level (FPL).
-See the 200% FPL chart.
+Child care service is available for children from infancy through 13 years of age.
+The Division of Social Services determines eligibility based on a family's income and need for service.
+The income limit is currently set at 185% of the Federal Poverty Level (FPL).
+See the Income and Eligibility page for the current income limits.
 If your child is older than 13 and has a special need, you still may be eligible to receive child care.

 You may choose your child care provider from:

 Choosing the right program for your child is one of the most important parenting decisions you will make.
 For more information on choosing a quality child care provider please click the link below.

 The Division of Social Services is pleased to announce the launch of Delaware's first comprehensive consumer education website, "My Child DE".
 On this site parents, providers and the public at large will find information on early care and educational programming in our state.
 The site will also assist parents in making more informed choices regarding childcare.
 Other information that can be found on the site includes various child care options and how to access them, quality rating information, information on developmental milestones and developmental screenings, licensing requirements, criminal background check requirements, monitoring results, DSS services, etc. We look forward to all feedback as we continue to improve and enhance the site.
 Please use the following link to access My Child DE

 Delaware Stars for Early Success is a Quality Rating and Improvement System (QRIS) for early care and education programs, used to assess, improve and communicate the level of quality.